AnuragSharma-Ravulapally/python-udemy/README.md

-# This Repository contains about python course done form udemy
+# This Repository contains about python course done from udemy